Smiling woman with long hair in business attire next to the words “Net Worth” on a dark blue background

 • Surname suggests Eastern European heritage

-Overview of Kristy Greenberg’s Life and Achievements
+Kristy Greenberg’s Life and Achievements

 Formative Years in the Five Boroughs